abirmehmed/Exam_managment_system-/README.md

 # Exam Management System

 ## Description
-The Exam Management System is a comprehensive platform designed to streamline the process of managing exams, students, and results.
-This project aims to provide a user-friendly interface for administrators, teachers, and students to handle all aspects of exam management efficiently.
+The Exam Management System is an Android application designed to streamline the process of managing exams, students, and results.
+This project provides a user-friendly interface for administrators, teachers, and students to handle all aspects of exam management efficiently.

 ## Features
-- User authentication and authorization
+- User authentication and authorization using Firebase
 - Role-based access control for administrators, teachers, and students
 - Create, update, and delete exams
 - Manage student information